mblackstock/node-red-contrib-influxdb/test-flows/README.md

 ## Running influxdb for tests

+### Docker

-To run influxdb using the config file in the current directory:
+To run influxdb 1.8 using the config file in the current directory:

     docker run --name=influxdb -p 8086:8086 \
       -v $PWD/influxdb.conf:/etc/influxdb/influxdb.conf:ro \